 Testing every patient would obviously be very costly.
-Again, the leading assessment tool requires training and takes between fifteen and twenty minutes to administer.
+Again, the leading assessment tool requires training and takes between 15-20 minutes to administer.
 Setting cost to one side, the base rate of incapacity among all patients is almost certainly too low to justify testing everyone.
 Given reasonable assumptions about test validity and surrogate accuracy, it is possible to quantify this intuition.

-Assume, consistent with the overriding objective of selfdetermination, that the goal of medical decision making is to minimize instances in which treatment deviates from a patient's true preference.
-Patients with capacity express their true preference one hundred percent of the time, whereas patients without capacity do no better than chance, stating their true preference 50% of the time.
-118 (This assumes a binary choice, even though there may be more than one treatment option.)
+Assume, consistent with the overriding objective of self-determination, that the goal of medical decision making is to minimize instances in which treatment deviates from a patient's true preference.
+Patients with capacity express their true preference 100% of the time; patients without capacity do no better than chance, stating their true preference 50% of the time.
+(This assumes a binary choice, even though there may be more than one treatment option.)
 A capacity test can only distinguish between the two categories of patients with error.
-Assume that x represents the probability that the incapacity test correctly identifies incapacitated people Assume further that the false positive rate-the probability of a positive incapacity test when the patient has capacity-is z.
-If the patient tests positive for incapacity, the treatment decision will be made by a surrogate under a pure substituted judgment rule, with an accuracy rate of s.
-Let v be the prevalence or base rate of incapacity in the patient population.
+Assume that the probability of a positive incapacity test result given incapacity (sensitivity) is x.
+Assume further that the false